DefinitelyNotACactus/IntroComputacaoGrafica/README.md

 ![alt text](https://github.com/DefinitelyNotACactus/IntroComputacaoGrafica/raw/master/pictures/octants.png  "Image 3")

-As we can see the (a) situation happens in the first octant while (b) is at the 7th octant.
+As we can see the (a) situation happens in the first octant while (b) is at the 5th octant.

-In order to fix these issues, we had to consider that not always x1 and y1 will be greater than x2 and y2, respectively.
-So we had to call the abs() function to dx and dy, and if the value was negative we had to decrement instead of increment.
+In order to fix these issues, we have to consider that not always x1 and y1 will be greater than x2 and y2, respectively.
+So we have to call the abs() function to dx and dy variables, and if dx and/or dy is negative we have to decrement their respective coordinate instead of increment.
 So the code was changed to:
 ```C++
 void DrawLine(Pixel *pxli, Pixel *pxlf){//parameters changed
     int dx = abs(pxlf->getX() - pxli->getX());